Which place is cheaper, Cologne or Nuremberg?

 In the summer, Nuremberg is around the same temperature as Cologne.
 Typically, the summer temperatures in Nuremberg in July average around 20°C (68°F), and Cologne averages at about 19°C (66°F).

 The sun comes out a lot this time of the year in Nuremberg.
 Nuremberg usually receives more sunshine than Cologne during summer.
 Nuremberg gets 236 hours of sunny skies, while Cologne receives 184 hours of full sun in the summer.

 In July, Nuremberg usually receives less rain than Cologne.
 Nuremberg gets 69 mm (2.7 in) of rain, while Cologne receives 80 mm (3.1 in) of rain each month for the summer.

 In October, Nuremberg is generally around the same temperature as Cologne.
-Temperatures in Nuremberg average around 12°C (53°F), and Cologne stays around 12°C (54°F).
+Daily temperatures in Nuremberg average around 12°C (53°F), and Cologne fluctuates around 12°C (54°F).

 In the autumn, Nuremberg often gets more sunshine than Cologne.
 Nuremberg gets 122 hours of sunny skies this time of year, while Cologne receives 104 hours of full sun.

 Nuremberg usually gets less rain in October than Cologne.
 Nuremberg gets 45 mm (1.8 in) of rain, while Cologne receives 54 mm (2.1 in) of rain this time of the year.